icons8/lunacy-docs/docs/text.md

 * `Ctrl + Alt + "}"`: Align text to the right.
 * `Ctrl + Alt + "J"`: Justify.

+### Text alignment magnets

+You can also align text within text boxes using the alignment magnets that appear around the text box when you select it.
+The demo below shows how this nice feature works.

+<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/text-magnetsph.png" height="auto"><source src="/public/text-magnets.mp4" type="video/mp4"></video>

+To disable the display of magnets, go to the **View** menu and uncheck the **Text Alignment Magnets** option.

 ### Line, letter and paragraph spacing

 ![Spacing buttons](public/text-spacing1.png)